Niall-Keating/Notes/Work/Lvlogics/Cloud Upgrade Planning.md

 	- Sim Card
 	- Silo Strappings

-Missing all Horseware
+Rules:

-Rules Missing Notification Rule History, Notification Rule Types
+- Missing Notification Rule History, Notification Rule Types

 ## Other Differences
 Sim card is under device on Lvlogics but seperate on master